Folding Camping Cots

 There's even a cot for your pet!

-This handy folding cot keeps Fido or Fluffy off the ground.
-It's especially good for older pets - both at home and at camp.
+This handy folding cot keeps Fido or Fluffy off the ground - both at home and at camp.
+It includes a removable cushion for warmth in cooler months and breathable mesh to keep pets cool in warmer months.

 The bottom line